Andretti Bain

-Andretti Bain (born 1 December 1985) is a Bahamian sprinter who specializes in the 400 metres.
+Andretti "Dretti" Bain (born 1 December 1985) is a Bahamian sprinter who specializes in the 400 metres.
 He was born in Nassau.

 Bain finished fifth in 4 x 400 metres relay at the 2004 World Indoor Championships, together with teammates Chris Brown, Timothy Munnings and Dennis Darling.

 He was the NCAA Indoor Champion at 400m in 2008 for Oral Roberts University, in Tulsa, Oklahoma.
 He set an indoor personal best of 46.02 in the preliminary round.

 Bain also won the 2008 NCAA Outdoor 400m Championship in 44.62 over USC's Lionel Larry, for Oral Roberts University.

 Was part of the Bahamas' silver-medal winning team in the men's 4 × 400 m relay at the 2008 Beijing Olympics.
 Bain graduated from Oral Roberts University.